ONTAP 9

 1. Click Storage > Volumes and then click Add.

-2. Enter a name, select the storage VM, and enter a size.
 Only storage VMs configured with both the NFS and SMB protocols are listed.
 If only one storage VM configured with the NFS and SMB protocols is available, the Storage VM field is not shown.

 The default setting grants full access to all users.
 You can add more restrictive rules to the export policy later.

-4. Select Share via SMB.
+4. Select Share via SMB/CIFS.

 The share is created with a default Access Control List (ACL) set to "Full Control" for the Everyone group.
 You can add restrictions to the ACL later.